Skip to Main Content

 Applicants who wish to appeal based on a disability may submit documentation verifying the disability along with the letter of appeal.
 If applicable, we recommend that updated transcripts or new test scores are included.

 Please note that there is no guarantee an appeal decision will result in admission to the University of North Florida.
-The likelihood that a decision will be reversed on appeal is low.
+The likelihood of a decision being reversed on an appeal is low.

 View the University's current official policy.